CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

    azcmagent connect --resource-group $ResourceGroup --tenant-id $TenantID --location $location --subscription-id $SubscriptionId -i $AppID -p $AppSecret
    ```

-   > Remember, we are using variables declared earlier in step 5.
-If you have connected with a new putty session, you may have to run steps 4,5 and 6 again.
+   > Remember, we are using variables declared earlier in step 8.
+If you have connected with a new putty session, you may have to run steps 4 to 9 again.

    ![](.././media/connected-azure-arc.png "Connected to Arc")